-In short, without the RM that can address all of these challenges, it has become apparent that HPC centers will a significant loss in both user productivity and uses of its next-generation computing resources.
-Our response to this critical need is FLUX, an RM software framework that can solve the key emerging challenges in a simple, extensible, distributed and autonomous fashion.
+In short, an effective RM that effectively addresses all of these challengescan net HPC centers and their users significant productivity gains.
+Our response to this critical need is Flux, a RM software framework that addresses the key emerging challenges in a simple, extensible, distributed and autonomous fashion.
 It aims at managing the whole computing facility as one common pool of diverse resources.
-Hence, scheduling decisions will be far more as well as extendible to accommodate emerging constraints such as a strict power bound.
-Further, FLUX integrates system monitoring and administration, lightweight virtualization, and distributed tool communication capabilities that are currently provided by disjoint and often overlapping software.
-Integration of these facilities within the common framework designed from the ground up for scalability, security, and fault tolerance will result in a more and capable system.
+Hence, scheduling decisions will be far more efficient as well as extendible to accommodate emerging constraints such as power capping.
+Further, the FLUX design will integrate system monitoring and administration, lightweight virtualization, and distributed tool communication capabilities that are currently provided by disjoint and often overlapping software.
+Integration of these facilities within the common framework designed from the ground up for scalability, security, and fault tolerance will result in a more efficient and capable system.

+In this paper we introduce our concept of the Flux next-generation resource management framework and present two core elements that we have prototyped: a communication framework including the Comms Message Broker (CMB), and workload run-time tools for efficient execution of transactions within a job.
+In the latter category we have developed a distributed Key Value Store (KVS) and scalable process management services, as well as other components and a model using the concept of lightweight jobs (LWJ).
+Here we present a detailed description of our CMB and KVS prototypes as well as some preliminary results and a performance model that demonstrates scaling properties of these core Flux components.
+The results have supported and will continue to guide our design choices as we build additional parts of our RM infrastructure.
+Flux will enable developers at the operating system and run-time levels to leverage the RM data stores and services in unprecedented ways, and it will position HPC centers to cope with diverse, extreme-scale resources.

-Paradigm Shift in HPC Resource Management
+2. A New Conceptual Model for HPC Resource Management

-The vision of FLUX is to create a scalable RM software system that significantly improves operational eciency and user productivity for the workloads spanning across the entire computing facility.
-With a trend towards ever-growing numbers and types of compute cores, however, almost all of the systems sited at the facility are increasingly becoming subject to the challenges that today’s capability-class machines face.

-The challenges include having to provide extreme scalability, low noise, fault tolerance, and heterogeneity management while under a strict power budget.
+The vision of FLUX is to create a scalable RM software system that significantly improves operational efficiency and user productivity for workloads that span the entire computing facility.
+Our challenges include having to provide extreme scalability, low noise, fault tolerance, and heterogeneity management while under a strict power budget.
 Worse, the workloads themselves are also becoming increasingly diverse, dynamic, and large.
-Thus, fully realizing our vision through these challenges requires a paradigm shift in how the RM must manage, model, schedule, and allocate its resources.
+Thus, fully realizing our vision through these challenges requires a major shift in our conceptual model of how the RM must manage, model, schedule, and allocate its resources.

+2.1 Design Challenges

-In the new paradigmthe RM must be capable of imposing highly complex resource bounds to guarantee the highest operational at any level across the computing facility, while at the same time enabling most execution and scheduling of the workloads within these bounds.
-This requires the RM to have a purview over the entire computing facility.
-The RM must manage the resources at the center as one common pool of resources, and the ability to see a broader spectrum of resources and their various constraints can then lead to most scheduling strategies and execution environments.
+The first requirement in designing Flux on this new conceptual model is to take a center-wide, or global, resource view.
+The RM must be capable of imposing highly complex resource bounds to guarantee the highest operational efficiency at any level across the computing facility, while at the same time enabling the most efficient execution and scheduling of the workloads within these bounds.
+This requires the RM to have purview over the entire computing facility.
+The RM must manage the resources at the center as one common pool of resources, and the ability to see a broader spectrum of resources and their various constraints can then lead to more efficient scheduling strategies and execution environments.

+We characterize this design challenge as the multidimensional scale challenge.
+Simply stated, the challenges include supporting extreme scalability, addressing noise as concurrency increases, and managing a drastically increased amount of run-time information that must be monitored, traced, and stored.
+Our requirement is that our RM shall handle increased scale in numbers of resources as well as jobs and other dimensions of RM data.